 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-The Earth’s mighty plates are always on the move!
-They collide, grind, and shift, creating incredible stress within the rocks.
-This pressure eventually explodes as an earthquake.
-The landscape changes, leaving behind twisted rock formations and cracks called faults – some still restless, others silent reminders of the forces below
+The Earth’s mighty plates are constantly moving!
+They collide, grind, and shift, causing extreme stress within the rocks.
+This pressure eventually explodes into an earthquake.
+The landscape changes, leaving behind twisted rock formations and cracks known as faults—some still restless, others silent reminders of the forces beneath.

-Serpentine is common in earthquake zones, along with shocked quartz, chrysoprase, garnet, ophiolite, olivine, and kyanite.
-Metamorphic rocks such as slate, schist, marble, limestone, and quartzite are also features of these zones, where many semi-precious gems and crystal formations can be found.
+Serpentine is found in earthquake zones, as are shocked quartz, chrysoprase, garnet, ophiolite, olivine, and kyanite.
+Slate, schist, marble, limestone, and quartzite are among the metamorphic rocks found in these zones, and they also contain many semi-precious gems and crystal formations.

-Earthquakes occur when the energy stored in rocks suddenly releases, causing them to rupture.
-Cataclastic metamorphism occurs when two bodies of rock slide past one another along a fault zone.
-In these conditions, the rocks are subjected to high temperatures and pressures.
-Examples of minerals that characterize high-grade metamorphic rocks are muscovite, garnet, and biotite.
+Earthquakes occur when the energy stored in rocks is abruptly released, causing them to rupture.
+Cataclastic metamorphism occurs when two bodies of rock slide past each other across a fault zone.
+Under these conditions, the rocks are subjected to extreme temperatures and pressures.
+Muscovite, garnet, and biotite are some minerals that characterize high-grade metamorphic rocks.

 If you want to check out the best rockhounding tools, you can find them here (Amazon link).